nptd/nptd.github.io/_posts/2022-11-04-Does-Curiosity-kill-the-cat.md

 2. Convergent thinking

    Convergent thinking on the other hand helps the leaders to reign in the curious mind.
 It helps to harvest those breakthrough ideas into actionable items.
+{:justifytext}

 So when we as leaders and team players want to promote curiosity, we need to inherently promote *both* these thinking process.
 Creating safe space for divergent thinkers and marrying them with convergent thinkers lead to breakthrough innovations.
 These are only possible when we open our minds to the notion that "diversity and inclusion" promotes this.
+{:justifytext}

-    "..it is one thing to be curious, but another to be able to suspend your own beliefs. ...temporarily suspending your beliefs enables you to learn more and to engage, and often that is the key to overcoming barriers" - Hayden Majajas, diversity and inclusion director, Asia-Pacific BP
+    "..it is one thing to be curious, but another to be able to suspend your own beliefs. ...temporarily suspending your beliefs enables you to learn more and to engage, and often that is the key to overcoming barriers"
+        - Hayden Majajas, diversity and inclusion director, Asia-Pacific BP {:justifytext}

 ![](/assets/images/CSP_Process_Model.png){:.centered}